Ship on evidence, not vibes.

 Run any change as an experiment

-Model swaps, prompt engineering, inference, tool settings, or full pipeline changes.
-If it affects behavior, you can compare it.
+Model swaps, prompt rewrites, retrieval changes, tool settings, or full pipeline variants.
+If it affects what your AI feature returns, you can compare it — offline first, then live.

 Keep each conversation on one configuration

-Users get a consistent experience from first message to last, and you get cleaner attribution than request-by-request sampling.
+Users get a consistent experience from first message to last.
+You get cleaner attribution than request-by-request sampling.

 Your next prompt change deserves better than “LGTM, ship it.”